ConorLambert/Obsidian-Vault-Main/Interview/Company Interviews/Clio/Clio.md

 	- I have seen people leave my old job because there leader was difficult to deal with.
 	- Set high technical standards
 		- Broken window fallacy.
-	- I like to see people develop new skills and be more. productive.
+	- I like to see people develop new skills and be more productive.
-- How to deal with people trying to push you over.
-	- Tell them your already doing something
-		- "*I am doing A, B and C right now.
-I can prioritize D, if it is more urgent.
-Which of the other tasks should I pass to coworker or put on hold until I finish with D?*".
 - Philosophy around how you make decisions
 	- Cost
 	- Choosing one from two similar libraries